-It is an incredible honest and powerful description of one family's experience of bringing up a severely disabled child and the state's failure to support her family properly in the years following his birth.
-The book was features in several national papers.
+It is an honest and powerful description of one family's experience of bringing up a severely disabled child and the state's failure to support her family properly in the years following his birth.

-Jane started supporting Mencap's work following publication, speaking out at events, writing blogs and supporting parliamentary campaigns about providing appropriate timely support for people with a learning disability and their families.
+Jane has supported Mencap's by speaking out at events, writing blogs and supporting parliamentary campaigns about providing appropriate support for people with a learning disability and their families.

 Jane was awarded an MBE for this work in 2018.
 She is also a trustee of the Seashell Trust for disabled children.